One university, many locations.

 Ohio State Agricultural Technical Institute (ATI) in Wooster

-Academic offerings include bachelor's degrees in general business management, early and middle childhood education (pre-licensure), English, history, nursing (RN to BSN), and psychology.
+Academic offerings include bachelor's degrees in general business management, early and middle childhood studies (pre-licensure), English, history, nursing (RN to BSN) and psychology.

 Academic offerings include 33 majors or technologies leading to associate's degrees.